tuanvvu/tuanvvu.github.io/_pages/research.md

   teaser: /assets/images/onkk.hn.bk.2.png
 ---

-My main research focuses on better understanding air pollution, from emissions through atmospheric physico-chemical transformations to exposure and effects on human health.
+<font size=1> My main research focuses on better understanding air pollution,
+from emissions through atmospheric physico-chemical transformations to exposure and effects on human health.
-I am also interested in studying the interactions between air pollution, climate and the biosphere.
+I am also interested in studying the interactions between air pollution, climate and the biosphere. </font>

 ### Research grants/projects